Amazon: condition mappings

 Use advanced rules if your existing product data's condition values do not comply with Amazon's requirements.
 Check out the section on advanced rules for condition mapping.

 Alternatively, set a fixed value for the condition value.
-Below is a list of possible input values and the Amazon conditions they translate to:
+Below is a list of example input values (in Dutch and English) and the Amazon conditions they translate to:

 | Nieuw | ItemCondition.NEW (11) |